Broken Pipes and Water Damage

 Winterize Your Home

 Ensure you winterize your home every year to prevent frozen pipes from bursting.
-Outdoor valves and taps should be drained and then left empty and open throughout the winter.
-Indoor plumbing needs to have a constant heat source or be adequately insulated with insulating materials and heat tape.
+Outdoor valves and taps should be drained and left empty and open throughout the winter.
+Indoor plumbing must have a constant heat source or be adequately insulated with insulating materials and heat tape.

 Prepare for Storms